Psy-Fer/bedpull/docs/src/paf-mode.md

 ```

 `--max_stitch_gap` (default `10000`) bounds only the *target*-side gap between consecutive
-chain members — the reconstructed query-side splice (the insertion itself) can be much larger
+chain members.
+The reconstructed query-side splice (the insertion itself) can be much larger
 and isn't separately bounded.
 Off by default; when a single record already fully covers a
 region, stitching is skipped even if enabled, since there's nothing to bridge.